TingyanXiang/DiscoverCorrelation-BigData/README.md

 # Dataset

-The data that we used in this project are collected from NYC open data with total size of over 100 GB.
+Our data is collected from NYC open data with total size of over 100 GB.
 There are eight data sets:

-- Yellow cab taxi data ranging from 2011 to 2017;
+- Yellow cab taxi data from 2011 to 2017;
 - Vehicle collision data from 2011 to 2018;
 - 311 call service records from 2011 to 2017;
 - Citibike trip history data from 2010 to 2017;